 Formally-defined automated tests based on “mock” implementations that would inform and guide implementations

 A breakdown of projects, including a loose ranking of intellectual difficulty and level-of-effort to guide participants in selecting projects

 Publication mechanisms, such as open-source outlets, media coverage, and, not least, academic publications, which would be a target of the research project

 We’ve created an interactive map that represents our proposal graphically

 The Puerto Rican Fast Map Project: crowdsourcing map-based data

 The Puerto Rican Fast Map Project seeks to be the simplest possible way to crowdsource map-based data.
-It was born of the need for such data about power and drinking water availability after Hurricane Maria.
+It was born out of the need for data about power and drinking water availability after Hurricane Maria.